We are very proud of our students' appearance and uniform; it promotes a shared identity and ensures that all students are equal.

 - White t-shirt with KES logo

-- Green rugby shirt with KES logo
+- Black and green rugby top with KES logo

 - Football boots

-- Optional sports hoodie with KES logo
+- Optional kit: Sports hoodie with KES logo and plain black joggers (for winter months)

 JEWELLERY Earrings - gold or silver studs should be small and discreet.
 Only one earring should be worn in each lobe.
 No piercings should be worn in any other part of the ear.
 Rings, necklaces and bracelets are not allowed.
 A normal wristwatch may be worn.
 Jewellery is the responsibility of the pupil and not the school.
 Lost or damaged items will not be refunded.
 All jewellery must be removed during practical lessons, including PE lessons and science experiments.